tersesystems/ocaps/README.md

 Documentation can be found at [https://wsargent.github.io/ocaps/](https://wsargent.github.io/ocaps/)

+Examples can be found at [http://wsargent.github.io/ocaps/examples/](http://wsargent.github.io/ocaps/examples/)

 A guide to object capabilities can be found at [http://wsargent.github.io/ocaps/guide/](http://wsargent.github.io/ocaps/guide/)

-Examples to object capabilities can be found at [http://wsargent.github.io/ocaps/examples/](http://wsargent.github.io/ocaps/examples/)

 ## Usage